 From thousands of years of history to beautiful castles and enough delicious food to fill your tummy every waking minute, Northern France is stunning.
 Honestly, you’re going to be spoilt for choice when it comes to all the best places in the north of France, especially if you’re travelling around the region.

-Both options are perfectly doable if you take a ferry from Portsmouth, Poole or Plymouth (all in England) across the English channel to some of the best places in the north of France.
-You can see the routes and more specific details at Brittany Ferries. where you’ve got the options for about five starting points to begin your adventure in the north of France.
+Both options are perfectly doable if you take a ferry from Portsmouth, Poole or Plymouth (all in England) across the English Channel to some of the best places in the north of France. where you’ve got the options for about five starting points to begin your adventure in the north of France.

 With that in mind, I wanted to share some of the best places in the north of France.
 You’re going to have an amazing trip.

 Take a look at some of the very best places in the north of France to visit, below.

 1.)
 Le Havre